getporter/porter/docs/content/mixins/azure.md

 ---
 title: azure mixin
-description: Using the azure mixin
+description: "Deprecated.
+The azure mixin has been deprecated and split up into two mixins: az and arm."
 ---

 The azure mixin has been deprecated and split up into two mixins: [az](/mixins/az/) and [arm](/mixins/arm/).